stacks-network/docs/src/pages/ecosystem/stacks-token.md

 ---
 title: Stacks token
-description: Learn about the native token of Blockstack
+description: Learn about the native token of Stacks
 icon: StacksIcon
 ---